Rob Pegoraro writes about interesting problems and possibilities in consumer technology.

 - Reddit: if somebody shares a story I’ve written, I try to answer any questions about it in the comments thread

-- Quora: ask me something, anything
+- Quora: ask me something, anything; alas, nobody does that there these days

 - About.Me: this exercise in self-marketing seems redundant at this point